-- 1. Recognize and construct scripts for film, television, and electronic media productions. - 2.
+- 1. Recognize the structures for film, television, and electronic media productions, and apply them to their work. - 2.
 Assemble scripts using correct formatting as required by industry standards. - 3.
 Analyze completed scripts, and explain, use, and apply the process of pre-production in script development.